 - Call and Response, led by Professor Andrea Streit, Department of Craniofacial Development & Stem Cell Biology, with Tabatha Andrews The project will investigate the nature of identity, memory and communication in stem cells and people.
 It will explore these topics in relation to stem cell research and focus on its implications for memory and hearing loss.

 - Communicative musicality and dentists' speech patterns, led by Dr Sasha Scambler, Department of Population & Patient Health, with Christina Lovey The project will explore the rhythmic patterns present in dentists’ communications as they talk about their patients through the notion of communicative musicality.

-- Stem cell story, led by Dr Rupali Lav and Professor Abigail Tucker, Centre for Craniofacial & Regenerative Biology, with Hayden Cohen The project focuses on bringing a human element to Regenerative Dentistry/Stem Cell research through the use of spoken word/poetry and music that brings dental/oral stem cells into the public eye.
+- Stem Cell Stories, led by Dr Rupali Lav and Professor Abigail Tucker, Centre for Craniofacial & Regenerative Biology, with Hayden Cohen The project focuses on bringing a human element to Regenerative Dentistry/Stem Cell research through the use of spoken word/poetry and music that brings dental/oral stem cells into the public eye.

 Nursing, Midwifery & Palliative Care projects

-- Creative breaks: making time for creativity in the working day, led by Dr Sue Woodward, Department of Adult Nursing, with Angela Maddock The project involves holding a weekly hour-long arts-based lunchtime creativity break for nursing and midwifery students, staff and lecturers to promote the power of creative breaks for work productivity and enjoyment.
+- Creative Breaks, led by Dr Sue Woodward, Department of Adult Nursing, with Angela Maddock The project involves holding a weekly hour-long arts-based lunchtime creativity break for nursing and midwifery students, staff and lecturers to promote the power of creative breaks for work productivity and enjoyment.